dhruvv90/xnode-scheduler/README.md

 * `seconds?: number` - how many seconds to wait before executing the job for the next time
 * `milliseconds?: number` - how many milliseconds to wait before executing the job for the next time

+## JobOptions
+* `async?: boolean` - Whether the task is asynchronous
+* `errorHandler?: Fn(e:Error)` - Error handler for each invocation.
+Optional - By default - it prints Job ID and error message to console.
+* `runImmediately?: boolean` - If true, Job's first run will be immediately when started.
+By default - it is undefined.

 ## XnodeScheduler